tmendonca28/anthonymendonca/tech-learning/tech-info-gathering-theharvester.md

     python3 ./Harvester.py
 ```

-## Finding Subdomains and IP addresses
+## Finding subdomains and ip addresses
 These are extremely important attack avenues.
 An example of enumerating the subdomains for a given domain is as seen below:
 ```console